 a copy of BOTH

 originally filed returns as this will be your only record of the returns as they were first filed.
-If you used TaxACT, this can be done in the Online program by clicking the Print
+If you used TaxACT, this can be done in the Online return by clicking the My Return

-link in the upper right corner of your screen and then selecting Print Return and Instructions
+button in the upper right corner of your screen, then selecting Print Center

 in the window that appears.
 Desktop users, click File

 and make the appropriate selection in the window that appears.
 (2)

 Select one of the two returns to amend, and enter the data for the other spouse in to that return in the TaxACT program.
 Print the combined return and carefully compare it to each of the original returns to ensure ALL information has been combined on the amended return.

 Note: If this is a new TaxACT return, simply enter the combined information into one TaxACT return.
 You will be using the information from the printed original returns to complete the amendment process.